nephilim-solutions/python-library-template/README.md

 One of the distinct features of `docker-ci` based toolchain is a complete build environment isolation.
 This also applies to the way the toolchain caches all Python dependencies.
-Base image has `ONBUILD` steps to install the dependencies from `requirements-dev.txt` and `requirements.txt`.
-Thus as long as you don't update those - you may be sure that you will not waste time refetching, recompiling and reinstalling build and runtime dependencies.
+Base image has `ONBUILD` steps to install the dependencies `setup.yml` Thus as long as you don't update those - you may be sure that you will not waste time refetching, recompiling and reinstalling build and runtime dependencies.

 `make` command executes `make all` behind the scenes.
 Which includes several steps that can be executed independently on their own: